awslabs/data-on-eks/website/docs/amazon-emr-on-eks/emr-eks-emrstudio.md

 ## Execute interactive experiments using notebooks in EMR Studio
-In this section, we show how you can create a workspace in Amazon EMR Studio and connect to the Amazon EKS managed endpoint from the workspace.
-From the output, use the link to Amazon EMR Studio to navigate to the EMR Studio deployment.
+In this section, we show how you can create a workspace in Amazon EMR Studio and connect to the Amazon EKS through managed endpoint.

 ### Create a Workspace
 To create a Workspace, complete the following steps: